 12. Social Media Marketing Is a Fad

-Get a social media marketing plan in place as part of your integrated marketing communications.
+Get a social media marketing plan as part of your integrated marketing communications.

 13. No Need to Integrate Social Media Marketing into Your IMC Strategy